fuzz/remote/README.markdown

 Q: Why managers specifically?

-A: My experience has been if the culture supports off-site managers that generally means there is a real remote culture with transparent group communication.
+A: Our experience has been if the culture supports off-site managers that generally means there is a real remote culture with transparent group communication.
 If managers mostly work on-site then cliques develop and things happen in face-to-face meetings and after work in bars and such from which